Lohrem/game-o-life/README.md

 ## Difficulties
 Most of my headache was caused by having to go back to React Hooks, because when I did my React course I didn't do Hooks, I only did Redux which I had a hard time understanding.
+Also:
+1. Could not get the generations to stop counting after all the cells have died
+2. Could not get user to input size of the grid to work or speed at which the cells form
+3. Did not implement any presets that a user can choose from
+4. A step through button to go generation by generation